Bluevine Business Bank Review: Checking Built For Small Business

 High-interest business checking

-Bluevine pays interest on your balance, provided you meet one of the aforementioned monthly eligibility requirements.
-Conditional or no, that’s not a common feature in banks for small businesses, particularly given that there’s no minimum balance required.
+Bluevine pays interest on your balance—not a common feature in banks for small businesses.
+No minimum balance required.

 That being said, there are a few kinds of people who may not find Bluevine a good fit.